 Elaine is a tiny city located in the state of Arkansas.
 With a population of 468 people and just one neighborhood, Elaine is the 235th largest community in Arkansas.

-Elaine is a blue-collar town, with 43.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Elaine is generally considered to be a blue-collar town.
+43.88% of the Elaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elaine is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Elaine who work in law enforcement and fire fighting (11.22%), farm management occupations (10.71%), and sales jobs (10.20%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Elaine has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Elaine has few renters and college students.
 But the biggest reason it is quieter in Elaine than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Elaine may be for you.